todokku/SecretSanta/README.md

 [<img src="https://raw.githubusercontent.com/benleone90/OptimalSecretSanta/master/misc/repologo.png">](http://optimal-secret-santa.herokuapp.com/)

-Go to http://optimal-secret-santa.herokuapp.com/ and have fun!
+# Optimal Secret Santa

 **Optimal Secret Santa** is a simple web application that allows a group of at least 3 people to generate gift exchange assignments.
+Go to http://optimal-secret-santa.herokuapp.com/ and have fun!
 **Features**
 * No account registration required!
 Just provide the names and emails of each member
 * No spam!
 We encrypt and store your emails, and will never send you unnecessary emails (unlike some online Secret Santa apps...)